fekerel/cbrn-to-fakeapi/GUIDE.md

 it("DELETE /orders/{id} - removes order (200)", async () => { /* ... */ });
 ```

-Why: This drives a readable mapping from titles to endpoints and enhances the generated `coverage/summary.json` artifact for human comparison.
+Why: This drives a readable mapping from titles to endpoints.

 ## 5) Assertions (minimum expectations)
 - Always check `response.status` matches the expected success code (typically 200; 201 for creations).